darelabs/ipay-ghana-woocommerce/readme.txt

 == Upgrade Notice ==

-= 1.0.5 =
+= 1.0.6 =
-1.0.5 is a minor update.
-Redirect to updated, robust and user friendly Checkout page.
+1.0.6 is a minor update.
+Broken links and typos fixes with WordPress 5.7 compatibility.